T

 park

-Located directly north of the Forbidden City, this imperial garden offers stunning panoramic views of the palace complex from its highest point, Coal Hill.
-It's a beautiful place for a leisurely stroll and photography.
+Located directly north of the Forbidden City, this imperial garden offers panoramic views of the palace complex from its summit.
+It's a perfect spot for photos and a peaceful escape after the grandeur of the Forbidden City.

 • Climb to the Wanchun Pavilion for the best views.